mrkieumy/task-conditioned/README.md

 python drawBBxs.py imagefolder
 ```
 There is an folder 'kaist_examples' for you to draw bounding box.
-Noted that, if you want to detect, the folder only have images (no contain any annotation files).
+Noted that, if you want to detect, the folder must contain only images (not contain any annotation files).

 ### Train your own data or KAIST data as follows:
 Before training on KAIST or your own dataset, you should prepare some steps as follow:
 1. Dataset (download <a href="https://drive.google.com/file/d/14A3K2IPPPC8-BwPh-YjeHARaZqjnR655/view?usp=sharing">KAIST_dataset </a> and place on a directory any place (better at root or in this current repository))
 2. Modify the link to dataset on data/train_thermal.txt and test_thermal.txt.
 3. Check some parameters in configuration files: data/kaist.data, cfg/yolov3_kaist.cfg such as train on thermal or visible, learning rate, number classes, etc,.
+4. Some most important files you should customize:
+    * data configuration (data/kaist.data) direct your training and testing list, number classes.
+    * list of object names (data/kaist_person.name) contains a list of object name for your detection task.
+    * trainlist and testlist (data/train_thermal.txt and data/test_thermal.txt) includes direction to each images and annotation for training and testing.
+    * network configuration (cfg/yolov3_kaist.cfg or cfg/yolov3_kaist_tc_det.cfg) is your network and hyperparameters such as learning rate, batchsize, imagesize, step.
+    More important is the last 3 blocks after yolo block.
+If your task is only one object, just put everything default and put the name object in data/kaist_person.name.
+Otherwise, you must change this information.
+    Please look at this site for <a href= "https://github.com/AlexeyAB/darknet">how to customize configuration file (*.cfg) </a>.
+    * Training file (train.py), at the end of this file, includes all parameters for training such as pre-trained weights, continue_trained model, data configuration file, network configuration file, training strategy and everything.

 Then you can run experiments.
 ```
 python train.py [-x y]